jamielsharief/lightning/docs/message-queue.md

 $queue = new MemoryMessageQueue();
 ```

-You can send any object we have also provided a generic `Message` object.
+You can send any object, but we have also provided a generic `Message` object.

 ```php
 $message = new Message('hello world!');